hygin36/alx-system_engineering-devops/0x00-shell_basics/README.md

-task 0: shows absolute path of current working directory
+task 1: list content of  a directory